 2. The Ross Sea region MPA includes three zones that are designed to achieve specific protection and scientific objectives while allowing some fishing to occur within the MPA.
 The General Protection Zone (identified by areas (i)-(iii) in Figure 1) is designed to provide representative protection of different habitats and bioregions, to mitigate or eliminate a number of specifically identified potential ecosystem threats from fishing and to support existing and future scientific research and monitoring.
-The Special Research Zone (Figure 1), in addition to contributing to representative protection and specific pelagic protection objectives, includes an important fishing area on the continental slope and is designed to serve as a scientific reference area to advance research to increase scientific understanding about the ecosystem effects of external forces like fishing and climate change and continue to inform the science-based management of the Ross Sea toothfish fishery.
-The Krill Research Zone (Figure 1) is designed to investigate life history hypotheses, biological parameters, ecological relationships and variations in biomass and production of Antarctic krill.
-The specific objectives pertinent to each zone in the MPA are described in Table 1 below.
+The Special Research Zone (Figure 1), in addition to contributing to representative protection and specific pelagic protection objectives, includes an important fishing area on the

-Table 1: Specific objectives to be achieved within each zone of the Ross Sea region MPA.
+Table 1:Specific objectives to be achieved within each zone of the Ross Sea region MPA.
 (Note that objectives (i) and (iii) are not identified with reference to any particular zone or geographic location because they are objectives for the entire MPA.)